-(Mark One) \boxtimes Quarterly Report Pursuant to Section 13 or 15(d) of Securities Excl nange Act of 1934 For the quarterly period ended November 30, 2015 Transition report under Section 13 or 15(d) of the Securities Exchai nge Act of 1934 For the transition period from to Commission 333-19 PROPERTY MANAGEMENT C (Exact Name of Registrant a Delaware 46-4600326 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 4174 Old Stockyard Road, Suite F Marshall, VA 20115 (Address of principal executive offices) (Zip code) (540) 36 4-8131 (Registrant's Telephone Nun nber, Including Area Code) months te by check mark whether the registrant: (1) has filed all reports required to s (or for such shorter period that the registrant was required to file such revers X No to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 ports), and (2) has been subject to such filing requirements for the past 90 be subi posted on its corporate Web site, if any, every Interactive Data File required to his chapter) during the preceding 12 months (or for such shorter period that te by check mark whether the registrant is a large accelerated filer, an accions of "large accelerated filer," "accelerated filer" and "smaller reporting elerated filer, a non-accelerated filer, or a smaller reporting company.
-See the g company" in Rule 12b-2 of the Exchange Act.
-(Check One): Non-ac accelerated filer ccelerated filer t check if a smaller reporting company) Accelerated filer \square Smaller reporting company x Indicat Yes □ te by check mark whether the registrant is a shell company (as defined in No \boxtimes Rule 12b-2 of the Exchange Act).
-As of J January 10, 2016, there were 10,307,000 shares of common stock, par va lue \$0.0001 per share, outstanding.
+(Mark One)

+Quarterly Report Pursuant to Section 13 or 15(d) of Securities Exchange Act of 1934

+For the quarterly period ended November 30, 2015

+Transition report under Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the transition period from \\\\\\ to \\\\\.

+Commission file number 333-196503

+PROPERTY MANAGEMENT CORPORATION OF AMERICA

+(Exact Name of Registrant as Specified in its Charter)

+Delaware 46-4600326

+(State or Other Jurisdiction of Incorporation (I.R.S.
+Employer Identification No.)

+or Organization)

+4174 Old Stockyard Road, Suite F

+Marshall, VA 20115

+(Address of principal executive offices) (Zip code)

+(540) 36 4-8131

+(Registrant's Telephone Number, Including Area Code)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes X No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check One):

+Large accelerated filer Non-accelerated filer (Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No $\boxtimes$

+As of January 10, 2016, there were 10,307,000 shares of common stock, par value \$0.0001 per share, outstanding.

+Accelerated filer □ Smaller reporting company ⊠